campaslab/napari-stress/docs/intro.md

 pip install napari-stress
 ```

+If you encounter problems during installations, please have a look at the [FAQ page](FAQ:installation).

 ## Acknowledgements

-If you use napari-stress in your research, please check the [acknowledgements and citation section](acknowledgement:citation) on further information.
+If you use napari-stress in your research, please check the [acknowledgements and citation section](topic:acknowledgement_citation) on further information.

 ## Issues